Thinkwise/docs/docs/platform_overview.md

 #### Maps

-The GUIs can visualize geographic data such as locations and routes on maps from various providers, such as Google Maps, MapQuest and Here Maps.
+The user interfaces can visualize geographic data such as locations and routes on maps from various providers, such as Google Maps, MapQuest and Here Maps.

 ![](assets/overview/maps.jpg)
 *Example of maps integration*